sjjensen2004/netskope-url-list/README.md

 ## What do I need to use this?

-Docker and Docker Compose installed on your host.
+Docker and Docker Compose installed on your host and a Netskope tenant.

 ## How do I use this?